joebew42/diaspora-replica/README.md

 git submodule update --init
 ```

-## Deploy diaspora* on local environment

-If you want to try diaspora* without messing up your computer by installing and configuring extra packages, you can set up a virtual machine that is executed by Vagrant and then automatically configured by Puppet.
-Now that you have a fully configured virtual machine ready to host a diaspora application, will be very easy to deploy it with Capistrano.

 ### Set up the virtual machine with Vagrant/Puppet

 ```
 vagrant up production
 ```
-Wait until the virtual machine is automatically setted up with puppet and is up and running.
+Wait until the virtual machine is automatically created and configured.

 ### Install Capistrano with bundle (if you haven't)